louJ-dev/Drawshapes/README.md

 - Bow Tie

 > [!NOTE]
-> code was test using size 7 and can be change by changing _size_ variable in Program.cs .
+>   Code was test using size 7 and can be change by changing _size_ variable in Program.cs